doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Removed identity columns emulation through sequences

+If the platform you are using does not support identity columns, you should switch to the `SEQUENCE` strategy.

 ## BC BREAK: Made setters parameters mandatory

 The following methods require an argument when being called.
 Pass `null`